kemcclen/BitsAndBytes/README.md

 - [uiverse.io](https://uiverse.io/buttons) for buttons

 ## License:
-TastyBytes is licensed under the [MIT License](https://opensource.org/license/mit/).
+TechNet is licensed under the [MIT License](https://opensource.org/license/mit/).

 _The MIT License is a permissive open-source license that allows you to use, modify, and distribute the project for both commercial and non-commercial purposes.
 It provides you with the freedom to customize the application to suit your needs._

-_By contributing to TastyBytes, you agree that your contributions will be licensed under the same MIT License.
+_By contributing to TechNet, you agree that your contributions will be licensed under the same MIT License.
 This ensures that the project remains open-source and accessible to the community._